 - Fashion a weapon you can use for self-defense.

 - Travel in one direction during daylight.
 Sleep at night.

 2. Don’t Panic

-Panic is never an option if survival is concerned, especially in the cold weather condition.
+Panic is never an option if survival is concerned, especially in cold weather conditions.
 All your survival skills will be in vain if you don’t come to your normal senses.
 Stay focused and consider the ways you have to survive.
-Anxiety and stress bring discomfort in interfering in clear thinking.
+Anxiety and stress bring discomfort and interfere with clear thinking.
 Avoid panic attacks at all costs: use positive thinking and don’t blame yourself or anybody.
 Mental instability, as a result of cold, can lead to terrible consequences.

 Do not waste your energy and try to get yourself out by remembering and applying survival skills, you know.
 This article will help you refresh your memory on the subject and help you survive in the extreme cold weather.
 Read on!

 - Hypothermia.
 Heat is of crucial importance, so protect your body from unfortunate contacts with dampness, winds, colds, and cold water.